This is Step 3 of 6 in the onboarding journey. View the full onboarding overview →

 Utility bill: date is more than 3 months old

-The bill is dated more than 3 months before the date of your submission.Fix: Obtain a more recent bill.
-If your company’s utility bills are not in the company’s name (for example, the office is rented), a letter from the landlord confirming the address, accompanied by the landlord’s own recent utility bill, may be accepted.
+The bill is dated more than 3 months before the date of your submission.Fix: get a more recent bill.
+If your company’s utility bills aren’t in the company’s name (for example, the office is rented), a letter from the landlord confirming the address, accompanied by the landlord’s own recent utility bill, may be accepted.
 Contact baas-support@unionbank.ng to confirm.

 Utility bill: address does not match